 • Roofers, especially the commercial roofer working with hot tar.

-• Farmers and Ranchers especially working with large livestock.
+• Farmers and Ranchers including Agricultural Managers.

-• Truck Divers, long and short haul.
+• Truck Divers, Drivers and Sales Workers.

-• Electrical Power Line Repairmen
+• Electrical Power Line Repairmen & Power Line Installers.

 • Refuse and Garbage Collectors.

-A good example of a “flat extra” charge would be in this case, a commercial diver that performs underwater welding in the oceans on bridges.
+A good example of a “flat extra” charge would be, a commercial diver that performs underwater welding.
 This is a good example of an occupation that has many hazards that could accidentally take a divers life.
-Our make believe diver Carl, wants to purchase a $500,000 face amount 20 year Term life insurance policy with Banner Life in this example.
+Our make believe diver Carl, wants to purchase a $500,000 face amount.
+It will be a 20 year Term life insurance policy with Banner Life in this example.

-Due to the fact that Carl is a commercial diver and has many hazardous exposures underwater, Banner Life will charge a flat extra charge of $2.50 for every $1,000.00 of life insurance coverage.
+Here comes Carl again for a continuation of this example.
+Due to the fact that Carl is a commercial diver and has many hazardous exposures underwater.
+Banner Life will charge a flat extra charge of $2.50 for every $1,000.00 of life insurance coverage.
 The premium breakdown would look like this.
-The flat extra charge of $2.50 for every one thousand dollars worth of life insurance coverage would look like this, $2.50 X 500 = $1,250.00.
+The flat extra charge of $2.50 will be for every one thousand dollars worth of life insurance coverage.
+It would calculate like this would look like this, $2.50 X 500 = $1,250.00.

 How do you shop for high risk life insurance and make sure you get the lowest rates possible?

-Comparing Affordable Term life insurance quotes for high risk occupations on a modern life insurance quoting engine will be a smart move but only after the pre-screen so we know what the most logical rate class will be.
+Comparing high risk life insurance for hazardous occupations on a modern life insurance quoting engine is very simple.
+But only after the pre-screen do we know what the most logical rate class will be.
 This is a specialized form of life insurance that takes extra time and experience on the brokers part.
 The good part is that there is no cost to the applicant.This is due to the fact that they never have to pay any fees to the agents and brokers.